MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-write-kusto-queries.md

 In the [Kusto Query Language (KQL)](index.md), the most common type of [query statement](statements.md) is a tabular expression statement.

 Tabular expression statements are used to manipulate data in tables or tabular datasets.
 They consist of one or more operators separated by a pipe (`|`) symbol.
 The order of the operators is important, since the data flows from one operator to the next and is transformed at each step.
-Each operator begins with a tabular input and returns a tabular output.

 Read the following query, and then we'll go through it step-by-step.